sammyhenningsson/hal_presenter/README.md

 end
 PostSerializer.to_hal   # => {"_links":{"doc:user":{"href":"/users/5"},"curies":[{"name":"doc","href":"/api/docs/{rel}","templated":true}]}}
 ```
-When a block is passed to `curie`, the return value of that block is whats ends up as the href of the curie.
+When a block is passed to `curie`, the return value of that block is what ends up as the href of the curie.
 ``` ruby
 class PostSerializer
   include HALDecorator